-The written assignments and presentation materials are due by 9:00 am ET on the due date indicated on the class schedule section of the course outline.
-They must be uploaded to the dropbox on Avenue found under 'Assessments -> Assignments'.
+The written assignment is due at the start of class indicated on the class schedule section of the course outline.
+It must be uploaded to the dropbox on Avenue found under 'Assessments -> Assignments'.
 Late assignments will not be accepted unless the student and the professor have made prior arrangements.

-MID-TERM #1
+TERM TEST #1

-Mid-Term #1 is an online exam on Avenue and will be multiple choice and closed book and accounts for 25% of your final grade.
-The exam will cover material from the text book, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.
+The term-test #1 covers chapter 1 to 6 of the textbook.
+It accounts for 30% of your final grade and will be written online and will be proctored.
+The term-test #1 is 60% closed book, multiple choice and 40% open book, short answer.
+The exam will cover material from the text book, readings, handouts, website material assigned, lectures, class discussions and Lecture Videos.